christiandunkel/time-visualizer/doc/documentation.md

 <a name="module__.select"></a>

 ### _.select(selector, [context], [callback]) ⇒ <code>HTMLCollection</code>
-selects HTML node(s) using a CSS selector
+selects HTML element(s) using a CSS selector

 **Kind**: static method of [<code>\_</code>](#module__)
 **Returns**: <code>HTMLCollection</code> - if the selector and context (if given) were valid